alexandreborges/malwoverview/README.md

 # INSTALLATION

-This tool has been tested on Ubuntu, Kali Linux 2021, REMnux, Windows 8.1 and 10.
+This tool has been tested on REMnux, Ubuntu and Kali Linux only.
 Malwoverview can be installed by executing the following command:

       pip3.9 install git+https://github.com/alexandreborges/malwoverview (preferred method)